acharyasaagar/starter/decisions/004-error-handling-flow.md

 - Throws errors related to external systems (DB, network, storage, APIs).
 - These errors contain technical details useful for debugging.
 - They should never leak raw external error shapes into other layers.
-- If needed, infrastructure errors may be wrapped into higher-level errors before leaving this layer.

 **Error flow:**
 Infrastructure errors bubble up through the Application layer, which may wrap them or pass them through.